Estimating the tail index of Pareto-type distributions from geometric records: Finite-sample performance and application

 For this purpose, we first note that, if the DJI satisfies the inverse cubic law, then

 Accordingly, we can plot the logarithm of the empirical survival function (ESF) of $|Z_t|$ against $\log{(x)}$ in order to detect from which threshold onward the linear dependence holds.
-As shown in Figure \ref{plot_esf_dj}, the linear behavior appears to start from $x \approx 1.5$.
-A regression fit for $x\ge 1.5$ yields the estimated line $-0.310 -3.387 \log{(x)}$; see Figure \ref{plot_esf_dj}.
+As shown in Figure \ref{plot_esf_dj}, the linear behavior starts at $x \approx 1.5$.
+A regression fit for $x\ge 1.5$ yields $-0.310 -3.387 \log{(x)}$.

 This analysis suggests a suitable choice for the censoring parameter $A$, namely $A=1.5$.
 We also fix $m=5$, and then compute our estimator for several values of $\delta$ and their $95\%$ asymptotic confidence intervals (see \eqref{confidence_interval_gamma}).
 The results are displayed in Figure \ref{plot_dj}, and some selected estimates are reported in Table \ref{table_dj}.